 LNTS’ Skip Latella and Tommy Dee say that the motion capture and analysis system is the first of it’s kind.
 Motion capture technology has of course been around for years - but its hefty price tag (upwards of $30,000 USD) has prohibited anyone without significant financial backing from accessing it.
 In comparison the LNTS suit and software is only expected to cost a few hundred dollars, making it far more accessible to the average consumer or business.

 Wondering how the suit and software works?

-The Enflux suit contains 10 bluetooth connected sensors - when a person puts it on their movements are captured by the LNTS system and the resulting data is transferred to a computer.
-The data is then analysed and sent to off to the appropriate party.
+The Enflux suit contains 10 Bluetooth connected sensors - when a person puts it on their movements are captured by the LNTS system and the resulting data is transferred to a computer.
+The data is then analyzed and sent to off to the appropriate party.
 Data collected from the suit and LNTS software will allow users to make adjustments to their movements in real time, potentially reducing time spent in rehabilitation or training.